upper/upper.io/upper-docs/upper.io/v3/content/getting-started/index.md

 // The `?` placeholder maps arguments by order. res = sess.Collection("people").Find("id > ?
 AND id < ?", 20, 39)

-// Or the And/Or methods if you prefer: res = sess.Collection("people").Find("id >", 20).And("id <", 39)
+// The And/Or methods can serve the same purpose. res = sess.Collection("people").Find("id >", 20).And("id <", 39)

 res = sess.Collection("people").Find("id", 20).Or("id", 21)